cftp/popular/readme.md

+# Popular

+Popular is a WordPress plugin that retrieves analytics data for posts, so that they can be listed on the frontend and elsewhere.
+E.g. the most shared posts on Facebook, or the most viewed posts via Google Analytics.

 ## Using Google Analytics with Popular

 - Use Composer to install the dependencies, including the Google PHP API client library (do you have a /vendor directory?)